BIueMan/ImageSelfClustering/README.md

 # Variational methods - Course project
+This project use Semi supervised Laplacian (SSL) in order to label patches of a splitted image.
+When working on the Laplasian grath, we transfer the patches into the laplacian plane, and check how close the patches are.
+Nowadays, the majority of effective algorithms belong to the category of deep learning, which necessitates a substantial amount of computing power and numerous tagged objects.
+However, in contrast to these algorithms, we can achieve favorable results even with a limited quantity of labeled objects.
+We can instruct the algorithm on how to divide the image using the limited given labels, and without any supplementary information, except for the provided image.
 | Pre-label patches      | Labels Patches       |
 | :-------------: | :-------------: |
 | <img src="https://github.com/BIueMan/ImageSelfClustering/blob/main/images_for_readme/weighted_nonlocal_laplacian_5.png" width="300"> | <img src="https://github.com/BIueMan/ImageSelfClustering/blob/main/images_for_readme/weighted_nonlocal_laplacian_6.png" width="300"> |